ClickFunnels for Shopify: Convert Visitors into Customers

 24/7 Support

-Shopify has round-the-clock customer service, ready to instantly handle any technical, billing, or any other concerns you might have.
+Shopify has round-the-clock customer service for all time zones, ready to instantly handle any technical, billing, or any other issues you might have.
 This is amazing, as it offers you peace of mind, knowing that just one call or one button press is what it takes to have support.

 Data Protection